huggingface/transformers/docs/source/model_doc/detr.rst

   library <https://github.com/rwightman/pytorch-image-models>`__.
 Initializing with a MobileNet backbone for example can be done by setting the :obj:`backbone` attribute of :class:`~transformers.DetrConfig` to :obj:`"tf_mobilenetv3_small_075"`, and then initializing :class:`~transformers.DetrForObjectDetection` with that config.
+- At inference time, DETR resizes the input images such that the shortest side is at least 800 pixels while the longest at most
+  1333 pixels.
+One can use :class:`~transformers.DetrFeatureExtractor` to prepare images (and optional annotations in COCO format) for the model.
+Due to this, images in a batch can have different sizes.
+DETR solves this by padding images up to the largest size in a batch, and by creating a pixel mask that indicates which pixels are real/which are padding.
+Alternatively, one can also define a custom :obj:`collate_fn` in order to batch images together, using :meth:`~transformers.DetrFeatureExtractor.pad_and_create_pixel_mask`.

 DetrConfig
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~